Taiwan and Japan brace for a potential super typhoon

 Japan's southern Ryukyu Islands, which stretch north of Taiwan to the Japanese island of Kyushu, are expected to be hardest hit Thursday night.
 The chain of islands includes Okinawa, with a population of 1.4 million people.

+The possibility of a super typhoon could mean a "serious natural disaster is possibly to take place," said Mitsugu Noguchi of the Japan Meteorological Agency's Okinawa office.

-The storm is expected to come closest to Taiwan Friday morning local time before moving toward the China coast, south of Shanghai, Satfurday evening.
+The storm is expected to come closest to Taiwan Friday morning local time before moving toward the China coast, south of Shanghai, Saturday evening.
 By the time it hits China, it could still be equivalent to a Category 2 hurricane with winds up to 160 kph (about 100 mph), which could bring significant wind damage and flooding up the Chinese coast over the weekend.

-The Global Disaster Alert and Coordination System said it expected "a high humanitarian impact based on the maximum sustained wind speed, exposed population and vulnerability."

-In preparation, China, Taiwan, and Japan have all are issued severe weather warnings and are ordering residents to prepare for the typhoon.
+In preparation, Japan, China and Taiwan have issued severe weather warnings and are ordering residents to prepare for the typhoon.

 Japan's Meteorological Agency has issued warnings for high waves, thunderstorms, storm surges and gales across the Ryukyu Islands.
 The warnings are a step up from alerts -- but are not yet at the level of emergency warning, the highest advisory level.